-Coyotes will go after cats and eat them.
-Coyotes usually kill rodents, fish and rabbits, but they will consider cats as well.
-According to an article by The Guardian, cats make up 20% of an urban coyote’s diet.
+Coyotes will feed on cats.
+Coyotes usually kill rodents, fish and rabbits, but they will consider killing cats as well.

-Coyotes will eat feral cats and domestic cats.
-Domestic cats may be considered easier prey because they are usually less vicious.
-Here’s some further info on the predators of cats.
+Coyotes will eat feral and domestic cats.
+House cats may be considered easier prey because they are usually less vicious and savvy.

-Coyote’s don’t just kill when they are hungry, either.
+Coyotes don’t just kill when they’re hungry.
 Coyotes will catch a surplus of food and store it for later.
-So, even a well-nourished coyote may go after your cat.
+So, even a well-nourished coyote may kill cats.

 How Often Do Coyotes Kill Cats?

-So, roughly speaking, a coyote kills a cat once every 2 months.
-There are millions of coyotes across the country – and many of them venture into urban environments.
-Coyotes are one of the main causes of sudden death in cats.
+So, a coyote kills a cat once every 2 months.
+There are millions of coyotes across the country and many of them venture into urban environments.
+Coyotes are one of the main causes of sudden death in cats in America.

-Killings are most likely to occur between 10 pm and 5 am, in urban areas.
-They are also more likely to occur between May and August (pup-rearing season).
+Killings are most likely to occur between 10 PM and 5 AM, in urban areas.
+They are also more likely to occur between May and August, during the coyote pup-rearing season.

-Coyotes often mate for life, and both the male and the female raise the pups.
-There are more attacks between May and August because adult coyotes need to find food for young.
+There are more attacks between May and August because adult coyotes need to find food for their young to eat.
 They may also become more hostile and territorial to protect their pups.

 Can a Cat Survive a Coyote Attack?

-Yes, but coyotes usually win the fight.
-Even if cats do survive, they will have life-changing injuries.
+Cats can survive an attack by a coyote, but coyotes almost always win the fight.
+Even if a cat does survive, it will likely have life-changing injuries.

-According to Coyote Yipps, coyotes might ignore cats if something better is on offer.
+According to Coyote Yipps, coyotes might ignore cats if a better food source is on offer.
 They might also run away from a cat that’s stalking them.
 Lone attacks on cats are also less successful than pack attacks.

 Coyotes can run 40 miles an hour, so cats cannot outrun coyotes.
-However, cats can climb tall trees to escape coyotes if their response time is quick enough, but may not be able to get down.
+However, cats can climb tall trees to escape coyotes if their response time is quick enough, but may not be able to get down from the tree.

 Where Do Coyotes Live?

-Coyotes used to live in the Southwest regions of the US.
-Over time, they have spread to other parts of the country.
-Nowadays, coyotes live all over the US, Mexico, Central America, and in most of Canada.
+Coyotes used to live in the Southwest regions of the U.S. Over time, they have spread to other parts of the country.
+Nowadays, coyotes live all over the U.S, Mexico, Central America, and most of Canada.